Is your website secure?

 What is an SSL Certificate?

-An SSL (Security Sockets Layer) certificate securely allows encrypted communication between a web browser and a web server.
+An SSL (Secure Sockets Layer) certificate securely allows encrypted communication between a web browser and a web server.
 When installed on a web server, an SSL certificate will authenticate the identity of the website, thus informing users that the website they are browsing is safe.
 It will also encrypt any data transmitted between the web browser and web server, providing a higher level of security.

 Why You Need an SSL Certificate on Your Website